 Before leaving for Maui, you should take some time to plan some activities.
 Do a bit a research on TripAdvisor or the Maui section of this site to get some ideas.
 During peak travel season, and especially during the holidays, some activities do book up well in advance.
 We recommend you book these 4 to 6 weeks in advance.

 This is one of our Maui Travel Tips people like the best!
 For those of you planning activities that start early morning like watching the sunrise from Haleakala, an early morning Molokini snorkel tour or the Road to Hana, do it early in your trip.
-Since the time change will mess with you, you will be up very early the first few days so take advantage of that.
+Since the time change will mess with you, you’ll be up very early the first few days so take advantage of that.